levicolemagic/SAM-Core/README.md

     - **Companion Mode:** The original "presence" based check-in system.
     - **Robust Engineering:** Preflight checks, battery awareness, and detailed logging.

+> [!WARNING]
+> **Security Disclaimer**
+> The tools in this repository allow AI agents to execute code and modify files on your local machine.
+> *   **Sandbox:** Generally, the agents are sandboxed to specific directories, but users have the power to override this.
+> *   **Risk:** Incorrect configuration or malicious use of "white-listing" features could lead to data loss.
+> *   **Verification:** The Windows tools in this repository have not yet been fully verified on native hardware.
+Use with caution.

 ## 🎯 Who This Is For

 - **Humans building AI companion relationships** - Structured methodologies for developing genuine connection